 Joseph Mudd, B.S. brings more than 40 years of project and operations management to the classroom.
 He was a senior director of Facilities for an international biopharma corporation; VP Operations for an international engineering-procurement-construction contractor.
 Projects he’s been involved with include biotech research, development and manufacturing facilities; micro-electronics wafer fab, test assembly and device manufacturing; and international construction projects for U.S. multinational corporations.

-Best part about teaching in the International Diploma Programs: "Procurement is intimately connected to the legal system.
+Best part about teaching international students at UC Berkeley Extension: "Procurement is intimately connected to the legal system.
 Exploring the importance of procurement to project managers and the difference in procurement and contracts within the two basic legal systems of the world is both challenging and interesting."

 Suggestion for students: "Focus, focus, focus—ensure you are 100% present for all course work.
 Project management knowledge is valuable in all supervision and management functions and, of course, directly in your future project management work."